xynova/kubernetes-on-coreos/README.md

 # Kubernetes v1.3 on CoreOS
 The purpose of this project is to have a boostrapable version of Kubernetes that is easy to understand and explain to others.
-It has been configured to support etcd and master nodes on high availabiltiy mode.
+It has been configured to support the following configurations:

+- Etcd on high availability mode
+- Master nodes on high availabiltiy mode
+- Secure SSH communications between master and minion nodes.
+- Flannel overlay network

 ## Vagrant